lexibank/tlopo/out/vol1/chapter6.md

 <a id="p-147"></a>

-Green and Pawley ([Ch.3, §3.6](chapter3.md#s-3-6)) note a general term for fireplace or hearth, PMP &ast;dapuR, POc &ast;rapu(R), with a frequent secondary meaning, particularly in Oceania, of 'ashes'.
+Green and Pawley ([Ch.3, §3.6](chapter3.md#s-3-6)) note a general term for fireplace or hearth, PMP _&ast;dapuR_, POc _&ast;rapu(R)_, with a frequent secondary meaning, particularly in Oceania, of 'ashes'.
 Compounding may be used to distinguish the fireplace as 'place of ashes'.

 <table>
 <tr>